-Step #5.
-Similarly, you may also disable cellular data for iCloud Drive.
+- Similarly, you can also turn off cellular data for iCloud Drive.

-When you turn off the switches for the apps, cellular data will be turned off for those apps alone while it will be available for others.
-This comes in handy when, say, you want to make sure you have access to mail, but you don’t want Apple Music, Facebook, WhatsApp, or any other app to be fetching data.
+Disable the switches for the applications will turn cellular data off for those applications alone while available for others.
+This comes in handy when you want to make sure you have access to mail, but you don’t want Apple Music, Facebook, WhatsApp, or any other app to be fetching data.

 That’s all, mate.

-This is how you can turn off cellular data for specific apps.
+This is how you can turn off mobile data for a particular app.
 From now on, these apps will be able to connect to the internet only when you use Wi-Fi.
 Of course, you can undo it and allow access to cellular data whenever required too.